 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by SWT are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year ended December 31, 2015.
+The significant accounting policies used by SWT are described in the notes to financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during the year ended December 31, 2016.
 We noted no transactions entered into by SWT during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the proper period.